prnthp/opensim-stl-export/README.md

 1. *Optional for vtp2stl.py* `conda install vtk`

 ## Whazzat reference_cube.stl?
 Bodies with no mesh (sometimes used as joints) will have that in place.
-Replace that with your own stl file if you prefer other brialliant shapes.
+Replace that with your own stl file if you prefer other brilliant shapes.

 ## Limitations
 It's a quick and dirty thing I threw together.
 So it only exports the first attached mesh of each body.
 Please extend this and help make OpenSim more friendly for engineers!